Building a charging network that works

 People stand to benefit from healthy, walkable services and amenities, but that environment is not easily found given the current infrastructure.
 Building charging stations in small town main streets off the highway, even if they may take slightly longer to access, could boost local economies while also providing a more engaging break from the road: walking to local parks, checking out mom-and-pop stores, or grabbing groceries from nearby markets.

 Additionally, more thought must be placed into how chargers’ placements can influence driving patterns.
-Focusing charger construction along highways could lead to more time spent driving, leading to hire emissions (which aren’t just caused by vehicle fuel) and increased wear on our roadways due to the high weight of EV batteries.
+Focusing charger construction along highways could lead to more time spent driving, leading to tire emissions and increased wear on our roadways due to the high weight of EV batteries.

 Alternative fuel corridors are only as efficient as the types of vehicles that they transport: for natural gas and hydrogen options, which are more focused on long-distance freight, it makes sense for these fueling stations to be placed near industrial areas and highways.
 However, EVs that largely serve commuters should have charging stations placed where individuals live and work, not necessarily where people drive the longest.